The following post is from Becky of Clean Mama: De-clutter Before You Spring Clean

 You have to tape, put down drop cloths, and cut-in corners.
-Without that prep work your painting job will be sloppy and without those neat edges and clean lines.
+Without that prep work, your painting job will be sloppy without neat edges and clean lines.
 Doing a little de-cluttering before your spring cleaning will bring about similar results.
-Your spring cleaning will have a bigger impact and longer lasting results.
+Your spring cleaning will have a bigger impact and longer-lasting results.

 - Getting rid of some of your clutter and visual noise will make it easier to clean because there will be less moving around stuff to clean underneath it.

 - Removing the clutter will energize and motivate you to spring clean.

 - Taking time to think about the stuff that’s cluttering your life will cause you to be more intentional about what you bring into your home and what you display.
 Do you love it and use it?
 Keep it.
 Otherwise, figure out a better place for it.

 What’s the best method to de-clutter?
 Regardless of your system, moving quickly is the key.
 My favorite sorting method?

 Start by de-cluttering major areas first before narrowing them down into smaller spaces.

 - Surfaces – tables, desks, counters, dressers.